Teckinfor/Teckinfor/README.md

 <div align="center">

-My name is Julien Sénéchal, a cybersecurity student <br>
+My name is Julien Sénéchal, a cybersecurity student. <br>
 I like the field of programming and scripting so I try it when I have time.
-You can find different projects and scripts that I had the opportunity to do <br>
+You can find different projects and scripts that I had the opportunity to do. <br>

 <i>Obviously, since I’m just a student and my field is not development, I often make mistakes that I try to correct !</i> 😊